How tech-enabled solutions support access to maternal healthcare

 It can seem to patients like a no-win situation.
 Even if a pregnant person opts to drive hundreds of miles to get better reproductive care, extensive travel is known to contribute to increased risks of infant mortality and pregnancy complications.3 So both choices pose risks.

 The lack of access for all pregnant patients to high-quality obstetric care may likely be a key factor leading to the deaths of pregnant people and babies.
-Greater access to reproductive healthcare could help to decrease the incidence of maternity mortality rates, and telehealth and other digital tools that support virtual care could play a crucial role.
+Greater access to reproductive and maternal healthcare could help to decrease the incidence of maternity mortality rates, and telehealth and other digital tools that support virtual care could play a crucial role.

 This is particularly important for high-risk pregnancies.
 At-home monitoring can help ensure the patient is getting regular check-ins on vital signs and other key markers that might flag that something is amiss.
 In the office, digital collaboration tools can connect urban MFM specialists with rural doctors, enabling real-time training and support.
 These tactics have been shown to lead to better health outcomes and improve patient satisfaction.7